matthijsgroen/js-tdd/episode5/README.md

 }
 ```

-The problem with the growing if-else statements will still be there.
+The problem with the growing if-else statements (or switch-cases) will still be there.
 We have just moved it.
 So let's keep experimenting.

-## More functional loop
+### More functional loop
 Another way would be to replace the traditional for-loop with a more functional approach, using the
 forEach method.